mars-aria/nct-127/README.md

 # NCT-127
-A database containing biographical information about the members of the K-pop boy band NCT-127.
+A database containing biographical information about the members of NCT-127, a sub-unit of the the K-pop boy band Neo Culture Technology (엔시티).
 Implemented using MySQL, MariaDB, and Azure Lab Services.